FoxInFlame/MyAnimeListAdder/README.md

 #### New features of Version 1.3.3

 - A link to open QMAL from a MAL anime page!
+(Even though it probably won't be useful)
-- Fixed 3 bugs.
+- Fixed 9 bugs.
 - Probably more.

 #### Removed features from previous version (1.3.2)